 I’m really excited to share this interview with Lee Atwell who takes incredible street photos with her iPhone.
 She has an amazing ability to capture unique pictures that tell stories of strangers on the street.
-Her use of contrast, light and shadow, combined with black and edits, creates incredibly powerful and dramatic images.
+Her use of contrast, light, and shadow, combined with black and edits, creates incredibly powerful and dramatic images.
 In this interview, you’ll learn more about Lee, and how she shoots such amazing iPhone street photography.

 Tell us a little bit about yourself.